Skip to content

 Fix:

-• Audit with Lighthouse (mobile preset) and the Chrome DevTools device toolbar — not by squinting at your phone.
+• Audit with Lighthouse (mobile preset) and the Chrome DevTools device toolbar.
+Not by squinting at your phone.

 • Tap targets ≥ 24×24 CSS px (WCAG 2.2 AA), spaced ≥ 8px apart.